 However, the Council warns that, since a hashed and truncated version of the same account number can be used to reconstruct the original number, if a merchant uses both, additional security measures must be put in place to avoid malicious outsiders from correlating the numbers.

-Meanwhile, cardholder names, expiration dates, and service codes can be stored and do not need to be made unreadable.
+Meanwhile, cardholder names, expiration dates, and service codes can be stored and do not need to be made unreadable, but storage must be kept to a minimum, and clear data retention and disposal policies must be put into place.

 Twelve core PCI DSS requirements